oughtinc/mosaic/README.md

 # Mosaic

-Mosaic is a web app for recursive question-answering with pointers.
+Mosaic is a web app for recursive question-answering with pointers!

 ![](screencast.gif)